LucidSkyWalker/CryptoProfIT/README.md

 - Display the different BUY-INs by amount and date.
 So you can control the 12 month holding period.

-Supported Exchanges: Binance, Bitfinex, Bittrex, Kraken, Mercatox, Poloniex, Costum*
+Supported Exchanges: Binance, Bittrex, Kraken, Mercatox, Poloniex, Costum*

 \*A dummy file is included that can be used to easily add trades of other exchanges.<br />
 If you give me a csv-file export from other exchanges (you can modify the digits for privacy) I will add them.<br /><br />